creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 - User-defined functions.
 - Time and basic animation.
 - Modulo (`%`)
-- Sine and Cosine functions.
+- Using the sine function to animate over time.

-It may be helpful to first read about [the capabilities of TIC-80](../about-tic-80.md) and how to [install and customise it](../setup-tic-80.md)
+It may be helpful to first read [about TIC-80](../about-tic-80.md) and how to [install and customise it](../setup-tic-80.md)

 ## Comments